What Is Offshore Hosting?

 In these cases, the best option (other than not engaging in those activities) is to host your website somewhere where those types of businesses are not illegal or where the regulations and penalties are not as strict.

-What is interesting about this is the cross-pollination of offshore business hosting.
-People in the U.S. often set up their gray-market pharmaceutical sites in Asia, and Asian entrepreneurs host online casino sites in the U.S.
+Expect to see a variety of effects from such decisions.
+For example, Americans may set up gray-market pharmaceutical sites in Asia, and Asian entrepreneurs may host online casino sites in the US.

 Taxes and Legal Residency

-The actual legal ramifications of this are far outside the scope of our expertise, so we'll steer clear of specific examples, however:
+The actual legal ramifications of this are far outside the scope of our expertise, so we'll steer clear of specific examples.

-It seems that some people use offshore hosting to establish a legal business presence in the hosting company.
-This may be used for tax advantages, or other benefits.
+However, it seems that some people use offshore hosting to establish a legal business presence for tax advantages, or other benefits.